tiffgerst/cosmwasm-book/src/cross-contract/map-storage.md

 cheaper than using a vector.

-However, this has its downside - accessing all the elements is more gas-consuming using Map!
-In general, we tend to avoid such situations - the linear complexity of the contract might lead to very expensive executions (gas-wise) and potential vulnerabilities - if the user finds a way to create many dummy elements in such a vector, he may make the execution cost exceeding any gas limit.
+However, this has its downside - accessing all the elements is more gas-consuming when using a Map!
+In general, we tend to avoid such situations - the linear complexity of the contract might lead to very expensive executions (gas-wise) and potential vulnerabilities - if the user finds a way to create many dummy elements in the a vector, the execution cost may exceed the gas limits and make the contract unuseable.

 Unfortunately, we have such an iteration in our contract - the distribution flow becomes as follows: